Exam Prep Blog

 Do OPRA calculations require exact answers or multiple choice?

 OPRA is a multiple-choice exam, so calculations will have four answer options.
 However, the options are often close together (e.g., 42mL/hr, 45mL/hr, 48mL/hr, 52mL/hr), meaning you need to calculate precisely.
-Estimation alone won't reliably distinguish between close options.
+Estimation alone won't reliably distinguish between close options, though it can help eliminate obviously wrong answers.

 What is the Cockcroft-Gault formula and why does it matter for pharmacy exams?